aaroln/me/set10/readme.md

 Working on data project.
 Happy with how this course has run.
 Want to continue progressing with python and programming in general.
-Having trouble installing necessary plug-ins.
+Want to have at least 10 informative graphs or charts for my presentation.
+Try to form an argument.